TharshanSM/Try/README.md

-# Its is a demo repository
+# Its is a just a demo